-Signing this form gives the researchers your permission to obtain, use, and share information about you for this study, and is required in order for you to take part in the study.
+Signing this form gives the researchers your permission to obtain, use, and share information about your child for this study, and is required in order for your child to take part in the study.

-There are many reasons why information about you may be used or seen by the researchers or others during or after this study.
+There are many reasons why information about your child may be used or seen by the researchers or others during or after this study.
 Examples include:

-- The researchers may need the information to make sure you can take part in the study. - The researchers may need the information to check your test results. - University, Food and Drug Administration (FDA) and/or other government officials, auditors, and/or the IRB may need the information to make sure that the study is done in a safe and proper manner. - Study sponsors or funders, or safety monitors or committees, may need the information to: - Make sure the study is done safely and properly - Learn more about side effects - Analyze the results of the study - Insurance companies or other organizations may need the information in order to pay your medical bills or other costs of your participation in the study. - The researchers may need to use the information to create a databank of information about brain structure, function, or development. - If you receive any payments for taking part in this study, the University of Michigan accounting department may need your name, address, Social Security number, payment amount, and related information for tax reporting purposes. - Federal or State law may require the study team to give information to government agencies.
-For example, to prevent harm to you or others, or for public health reasons.
+- The researchers may need the information to make sure your child can take part in the study. - The researchers may need the information to check your child's test results.

+- University, Food and Drug Administration (FDA) and/or other government officials, auditors, and/or the IRB may need the information to make sure that the study is done in a safe and proper manner. - Study sponsors or funders, or safety monitors or committees, may need the information to: - Make sure the study is done safely and properly - Learn more about side effects - Analyze the results of the study - Insurance companies or other organizations may need the information in order to pay your child's medical bills or other costs of your child's participation in the study. - The researchers may need to use the information to create a databank of information about brain structure, function, or development. - If your child receives any payments for taking part in this study, the University of Michigan accounting department may need your child's name, address, Social Security number, payment amount, and related information for tax reporting purposes. - Federal or State law may require the study team to give information to government agencies.
+For example, to prevent harm to your child or others, or for public health reasons.